6.2.1sr3 - SRTC Procedure: Assessment

 - ADMINISTRATION OF THE PLACEMENT EXAM

 Placement testing is administered through the Office of Admissions by the designee assigned by the Vice President for Student Affairs.
-Persons administering the ACCUPLACER or COMPANION receive in-service training on administering the exam.
+Persons administering the ACCUPLACER receive in-service training on administering the exam.

 - Each student shall be assessed prior to being accepted as an award seeking student into any credit program.